Beyond the Failures: Rethinking Foundation Models in Pathology: Etiology of the FM Limitations and the Path Forward

-This section attempts to provide a conceptual and holistic analysis of why foundation models in pathology underperform, examining the cognitive, methodological, and epistemic assumptions underlying current AI paradigms.
+This section offers a conceptual and holistic analysis of why foundation models in pathology underperform, probing the cognitive, methodological, and epistemic assumptions embedded in current AI paradigms.
+Where possible, it also points toward a path forward, grounded in available empirical evidence, historical experience, and the best-informed projections for clinical AI.

 \textbf{Underestimating the Complexity of Human Tissue -- } The AI community often underestimates the semantic complexity of tissue morphology (Fig.\ref{fig:dogtissue}).
-A child learns to recognize dogs by age two and breeds by seven (a task at which AI performs exceptionally well) \cite{eretova2020can,pereira2009developmental}; A pathologist—a highly trained human adult—typically requires more than twelve years of education to distinguish cancer subtypes based on tissue morphology.
+A child learns to recognize dogs by age two and breeds by seven (a task at which AI performs exceptionally well) \cite{eretova2020can}; A pathologist—a highly trained human adult—typically requires more than twelve years of education to distinguish cancer subtypes based on tissue morphology.
 Unlike natural images, tissue interpretation depends on context, scale, and clinical correlation—far beyond simple object recognition.

+The \underline{road ahead} must couple the strengths of deep texture analysis with purposeful integration of histology-specific knowledge—an essential step if future models are to move beyond surface patterns and capture true diagnostic morphology.

-\textbf{Ineffective Self-Supervision for Tissue Images -- } Most early self-supervised learning frameworks were developed and validated on single-object datasets such as ImageNet, making them less suited for complex, structure-rich images like histopathology slides, which lack discrete, well-defined objects (Fig.\ref{fig:sslcrops}).
+\textbf{Ineffective Self-Supervision for Tissue Images -- } When we focus on learning objectives and loss functions we observe that most early self-supervised learning frameworks were developed and validated on single-object datasets such as ImageNet, making them less suited for complex, structure-rich images like histopathology slides, which lack discrete, well-defined objects (Fig.\ref{fig:sslcrops}).
 The ``local-global crop'' assumption fails in tissue slides, where patches contain mixed or irrelevant content.
 As a result, models learn stain texture instead of biological patterns, weakening generalization.

+The \underline{path forward} is not to abandon self-supervision, but to tame it—through hybridization with complementary approaches and a renewed examination of how supervised and unsupervised topologies can be combined to reflect the realities of histological data.
+This addresses failures of generic self-supervision—including weak semantic alignment, poor cross-institution generalization, label ambiguity, and instability during fine-tuning—by anchoring representation learning to clinically meaningful diagnostic concepts expressed by expert pathologists.